 “My iPad keeps downloading all old mail.
 I would like to find a way to stop my old mail messages from being loaded when I delete the newer messages on iPad.”

 Do you have this trouble?
 How can you stop this?
-There are different ways to prevent a ton of messages from cluttering up your mail inboxes on iPad.
+There are different ways to prevent a ton of messages from cluttering up your mail inboxes on iPad or iPhone.

 #1.
 Stop iPad Downloading Old Emails – Limit emails to a certain amount